Parmesan Garlic Chicken Wings are baked, not fried and are full of flavor! The perfect easy oven baked chicken wings for game day!

 PARMESAN GARLIC SAUCE

 I love anything that is parmesan garlic and this wing sauce is absolutely delicious.
-We love a spicy buffalo sauce but this garlic parmesan flavor is more of a creamier, mild flavor.
+We love a spicy buffalo sauce but this garlic parmesan is amazing.
+The flavor is more of a creamier, mild flavor.

-I whip up my sauce while the wings are baking.
+Whip up the sauce while the wings are baking.
 You can double the sauce if you want some extra sauce for dipping or reheating the wings.

 TIME TO EAT YOUR PARMESAN GARLIC WINGS